Cutimed® Sorbact® Dressing Pad

 Symbol of looped threads to visualize the term 'pacify'

-Sorbact® Technology dressings irreversibly bind and remove adhered hydrophobic microbes3, without the release of active agents to the wound.
-Development of bacterial or fungal resistance is not expected.
+Sorbact® Technology dressings irreversibly bind and remove adhered hydrophobic bacteria3, without the release of active agents to the wound.
+Development of bacterial resistance is not expected.

 Symbol showing crossed out pathogens, which stands for effectiveness against the most common resistant ones